Advanced configuration, fee optimization, cross-chain settlement, and everything you need to run Peer Pay at scale.

 Yes.
 The SDK and Telegram bot are independent.
 You can use either or both.
 The SDK is ideal for website integrations where you want an embedded checkout experience.

 Yes.
 White-label mode lets you remove all Peer branding so the checkout looks entirely like your own product.
 Ideal for platforms and aggregators.
-Configure in your merchant portal or contact us for custom domain setup.
+Configure in your merchant portal.

 Webhooks are configured in the merchant portal under Settings.
 Add your endpoint URL and select which events to subscribe to.
 For payload format and technical details, see docs.peer.xyz.